Financial Inclusion

 1. Background

 “Financial inclusion is the means by which people can make their money work well for them, enabling them to maximise opportunities, move into employment, become more self-reliant, and enhance physical and mental wellbeing.
-Financial inclusion contributes to greater social mobility and levelling up, a more effective welfare system and greater national resilience from economic shock” [Source: Financial Inclusion Commission].
-Financial capability, i.e. the awareness and skills necessary to participate in the financial system, is a key element which underpins inclusion.
+Financial inclusion contributes to greater social mobility and levelling up, a more effective welfare system and greater national resilience from economic shock” (Source: Financial Inclusion Commission).
+Financial capability, i.e., the awareness and skills necessary to participate in the financial system, is a key element which underpins inclusion.
+Financial resilience is the ability to withstand financial shocks such as a drop in income or an unanticipated expense.

 Financial exclusion marginalises people and acts as a barrier in their lives.
 It reinforces social exclusion and exacerbates poverty.
-Financial exclusion is not just about unemployment, welfare benefits, or those people who do not have a bank account; it can affect different kinds of people at any point in their lives.
+Financial exclusion is not just about unemployment, and being on welfare benefits; it can affect different people at any point in their lives.
 People may be vulnerable to financial exclusion when they experience divorce or separation, bereavement, illness, or other life changes that impact on their budgets, or capacity to cope, financially.
 Financial exclusion constitutes a set of overlapping barriers, particularly for some vulnerable groups, and might be one of several interrelated issues that a person is facing.

 Without the financial resources to attend activities, or to pay for transport, individuals may become isolated, particularly in rural areas where connectivity is more challenging.
-The emotional impacts of financial pressures may also cause people to become withdrawn from social relationships, leading to loneliness.
-Both loneliness and isolation can increase the risk of physical, and mental health issues such as, cardiovascular disease or depression.
-Evidence suggests that those who are less socially connected tend to neglect their health, not attend screening appointments, and are less likely to complete courses of treatment.
+The emotional impacts of financial pressures may also cause people to become withdrawn.
+Financial inclusion can increase the risk of physical and mental health issues such as anxiety, cardiovascular disease, hypertension and depression.

-The links between social inequalities and health inequalities are well reported [Source: Fair Society; Healthy Lives: The Marmot Review 2010] and the impact of welfare advice on better health outcomes noted [Source: Advice Services Alliance].
+The links between social inequalities and health inequalities are well reported (Source: Fair Society; Healthy Lives: The Marmot Review 2010) and the impact of welfare advice on better health outcomes noted (Source: Advice Services Alliance).
+Digital exclusion is also exacerbated by financial exclusion, with people not having access to fast broadband, decent Wi-Fi, and the latest technologies to interact with online services and social media.

 2. Policy Context